Chopol

+History

 The company's history began in 1965, when the Korean-Polish Society of Brokers (조선-뽈스까중개인협회, Koreańsko-Polskie Towarzystwo Maklerów) was established, dealing in trade in sea cargo.
 It was transformed into Chopol.

 The company was established in 1987 in order to maintain a constant trade exchange.
 It was supposed to bring magnesite to the Polish People's Republic, while Polish coke was to be transported to North Korea.
-The company had a small fleet, consisting of several vessels (including Pukchang, Pong Su), but currently it has only one unit - the Chopol 2 bulk carrier, which cruises mainly in the region of Southeast Asia.
-The crew of the ship are exclusively Koreans.
+The company had a small fleet, initially consisting of several vessels (including Pukchang, Pong Su), but eventually only one — the Chopol 2 bulk carrier, which cruised mainly in the region of Southeast Asia.
+The crew of the ship were exclusively Koreans.

 During its activity, the company dealt with transport (except for assumed goods, i.e. coke and magnesite), including: rice, sugar and wood.

-The company was liquidated in 2018.
+The company was liquidated on July 12, 2018.